 “We hope that this will help to reduce stigma that ADHD is ‘just a label’ for difficult children or caused by poor parenting.
 This is definitely not the case, and we hope that this work will contribute to a better understanding of the disorder.”

 At the time the MRI scans were taken, 455 people with ADHD were receiving psychostimulant medication and a further 637 had taken it at one point in their life.
-The five brain regions showed different volumes whether or not people had received this treatment, suggesting the differences in brain volumes are not a result of psychostimulants.
+The five brain regions showed different volumes regardless of the fact that people had received this treatment or not, suggesting the differences in brain volumes are not a result of psychostimulants.

 Still, while this study addressed the main critiques of previous work and established a strong link between ADHD and brain development, it cannot determine how the disorder develops throughout life.
 Studies tracking people with ADHD from childhood to adulthood to see how brain differences change over time will be an important next step in the research.